NaiboWang/EasySpider/ExecuteStage/Readme.md

 -----

-Before running the program, make sure you have completed the compilation instructions in the `ElectronJS` folder and ensure that the `chrome` folder and `chromedriver` environment are ready.
-Also, ensure that the **EasySpider** main program is already running.
+Before running the program, make sure you have completed the compilation of the `main program` in the `ElectronJS` folder and ensure that the `chrome` folder and `chromedriver` environment are ready.
+Also, ensure that the **EasySpider main program is already running**.

 To run the program directly in the current folder, use the following command: